everypolitician-scrapers/twitter-ireland-list/README.md

-# Colombian Senators twitter scraper
+# Irish politicians twitter scraper

 This wee scraper runs through a twitter List of Irish politicians (from Elaine Byrne's excellent public list) for the [EveryPolitician](http://everypolitician.org/) project.